Ramblings and Other Things from My Head

 - Whenever you place pictures online, remember to always attribute them to Shutterhead Studios, and link to us whenever possible.

 - Have them printed at a reputable print-shop.
 If you ask, I can give you some recommendos.
-You can also buy from me; you will pay more, but you won’t beat the quality or convenience.
-For prints larger than 8×10 purchased independently, always check with me first to make sure the quality is up to snuff.
+For prints larger than 8×10 purchased independently, always check with me first to make sure the edit is up to snuff.

 - Encourage friends and family to visit the Shutterhead website for prints and downloads.